Leukemia & Lymphoma

 We provide blood cancer care through UCLA’s Bowyer Oncology Center on campus and the extensive network of UCLA cancer care clinics in the greater Los Angeles area.
 As leaders in cancer research and clinical care, UCLA Health and the UCLA Jonsson Comprehensive Cancer Center are dedicated to accelerating discoveries to prevent and cure cancer.

-Our blood cancer specialists offer support throughout your health journey.
+Our blood cancer specialists offer support throughout your health journey after a lymphoma or leukemia diagnosis.
 Count on us for:

 Focused expertise: Our specialists have years of experience treating and researching all types of leukemia and lymphoma.